 - Implement fire safety and protection measures to buildings that mitigate the risk of fire hazards.

-Course Typically Offered: Online, Fall and Spring quarter
+Course Typically Offered: Online during Fall and Spring quarters

 Prerequisites: Knowledge of heat transfer, fluid mechanics, physical/engineering sciences, mathematics (calculus through differential equations).

-More information: Contact firstname.lastname@example.org to learn more about Fire Protection course offerings.
+More information: Contact firstname.lastname@example.org to learn more about Fire Protection Engineering course offerings.